 2024 to 2026 cost evolution

-The trend table below tracks national average tie rod replacement pricing across job scopes, using independent-shop pricing as the baseline and triangulating against RepairPal estimator aggregate data, AAA repair cost surveys, and direct quote sampling.
-Labor rate data drawn from BLS occupational wage data for auto mechanics and from Cox Automotive industry surveys for dealer rates.
+The trend table below tracks national average tie rod replacement pricing across job scopes, using typical independent-shop pricing ranges as the baseline and cross-referencing against RepairPal estimator data.
+Labor rate trends are anchored to BLS occupational wage data for auto mechanics; dealer billing rates reflect commonly published shop-rate ranges.

 | Benchmark | 2024 | 2025 | 2026 | Trend |